 But until that day, Prince William’s primary focus is raising his family.
 “I’m concentrating very much on my role as a father,” he said in 2016 right before Charlotte’s first birthday.
 “I’m a new father and I take my duties and my responsibilities to my family very seriously, and I want to bring my children up as good people with the idea of service and duty to others as very important.”
 For Prince William and his wife, Kate Middleton, that means not telling George he’s going to be king, too.

-Even Prince Harry has had a change of heart.
-In 2017 interview with Newsweek, the Duke of Sussex pondered, "Is there any one of the royal family who wants to be king or queen?
-I don’t think so, but we will carry out our duties at the right time."
+Prince Harry has infamously changed his mind since his cheeky response as a child.
+He and wife Meghan took a step back from royal duties, but it’s not the first time the prince has expressed similar sentiments.
+In 2017 interview with Newsweek, the Duke of Sussex pondered, “Is there any one of the royal family who wants to be king or queen?
+I don’t think so, but we will carry out our duties at the right time.”

 But no matter who’s on the throne — be it William, Harry, or even George — we know they’ll rule kindness and compassion.